-Check the Pool Cleaner and Skimmer
+7. Pool Cleaner and Skimmer

 This might seem like a simple task, but it must be done regularly to skim and clean your swimming pool.
 To keep any debris, bugs, and dirt from building up in your pool, it is recommended that pools be skimmed daily.

 You’ll also need a pool vacuum every other day to get any debris or build-up at the bottom of the pool.
 Try using a robotic pool vacuum to make it a bit simpler if this task is too taxing on you.

 Some Maintainance Tips of Above Ground Pool on a Weekly and Monthly Basis

 - Your first step when learning how to maintain a pool is to get an above-ground pool maintenance kit.

 - Skimming the surface, vacuuming, and then brushing is part of weekly above-ground pool maintenance.
 To prevent film or dust in your pool, this process is integral.

 - You must verify the alkalinity of the water in the pool.